-This Order amends the Regional MS4 Permit, Order No. R9-2013-0001 and the Fact Sheet (Attachment F of the Order) as described in the revised versions of Order No. R9-2013-0001 and Fact Sheet included as Attachments 1 and 2 to this Order.
-Added text to Order No. R9-2013-0001 and the Fact Sheet is displayed in blueunderline text and deleted text is displayed as red-strikeout text.

-- 2. The amended version of Order No. 2013-0001 and Fact Sheet included as Attachments 1 and 2 to this Order shall become effective on April 1, 2015. - 3.
-Amended Order No. R9-2013-0001 shall supersede Order No. R9-2009-0002 for the Orange County Copermittees except for enforcement purposes. - 4.
-San Diego Water Board staff is directed to prepare and post a conformed copy of Order No. R9-2013-0001 and the Fact Sheet incorporating the revisions made by this Order.
+- 1. This Order amends Order No. R9-2013-0001 and Fact Sheet as amended by Order No. R9-2015-0001 (Regional MS4 Permit and Fact Sheet).
+The revisions to the Regional MS4 Permit and Fact Sheet are shown Attachments 1 and 2 to this Order.
+Added text to the Regional MS4 Permit and Fact Sheet is displayed in blue-underline text and deleted text is displayed as red-strikeout text. - 2.
+The amended Regional MS4 Permit and Fact Sheet included as Attachments 1 and 2 to this Order shall become effective on January 7, 2016. - The amended Regional MS4 Permit and Fact Sheet included as Attachments 1 and 2 to this Order shall supersede Order No. R9-2010-0016 for the Riverside County Copermittees except for enforcement purposes. - 4.
+San Diego Water Board staff is directed to prepare and post a conformed copy of the Regional MS4 Permit and Fact Sheet, as amended by this Order, incorporating the revisions made by this Order.

-I, David W. Gibson, Executive Officer, do hereby certify the foregoing is a full, true, and correct copy of an Order adopted by the California Regional Water Quality Control Board, San Diego Region, on February 11, 2015.
+I, David W. Gibson, Executive Officer, do hereby certify the foregoing is a full, true, and correct copy of an Order adopted by the California Regional Water Quality Control Board, San Diego Region, on November 18, 2015.